docker/docs/desktop/mac/apple-silicon.md

 ---
-description: Docker Desktop for Apple Silicon
+description: Docker Desktop for Apple silicon
 keywords: Docker Desktop, M1, Silicon, Apple,
-title: Docker Desktop for Apple Silicon
+title: Docker Desktop for Apple silicon
 redirect_from:
 - /docker-for-mac/apple-m1/
 - /docker-for-mac/apple-silicon/
 ---

-Docker Desktop for Mac on Apple Silicon is now available as a GA release.
+Docker Desktop for Mac on Apple silicon is now available as a GA release.
 This enables you to develop applications with your choice of local development environments, and extends development pipelines for ARM-based applications.

-Docker Desktop for Apple Silicon also supports multi-platform images, which allows you to build and run images for both x86 and ARM architectures without having to set up a complex cross-compilation development environment.
+Docker Desktop for Apple silicon also supports multi-platform images, which allows you to build and run images for both x86 and ARM architectures without having to set up a complex cross-compilation development environment.
 Additionally, you can use [docker buildx](../../engine/reference/commandline/buildx.md){:target="_blank" rel="noopener" class="_"} to seamlessly integrate multi-platform builds into your build pipeline, and use [Docker Hub](https://hub.docker.com/){:target="_blank" rel="noopener" class="_"} to identify and share repositories that provide multi-platform images.

-Download Docker Desktop for Mac on Apple Silicon:
+Download Docker Desktop for Mac on Apple silicon:

 > Download Docker Desktop
 >